-• Since this document was originally submitted to the USDA, the Board has accomplished the development of an import / export division within the St. Paul Board office that allows specific staff to be dedicated to this important aspect of animal disease traceability.
+• The Board has an Animal Disease Traceability (ADT) division within the St. Paul Board office that allows specific staff to be dedicated to this important aspect of animal disease traceability.
 Previously, duties associated with animal import and export activities were divided among office staff that worked within various divisions and disease programs.
 The consolidation of these duties has increased efficiency and allowed for more seamless oversight of interstate animal movements and this area of traceability.
 The division continues to evolve to meet the needs of the agency.
-CVI Central has allowed the Board to further streamline CVI processing and storage and in time we hope it will additionally allow for efficient methods to track and report CVI Compliance.
+CVI Central has allowed the Board to further streamline CVI processing and storage and is in the early phases of being utilized to track and report CVI Compliance.